abrahim-k/stack_overflow_data/README.md

 3. Handling and visualizing data
 4. Conclusion

 These steps are gone through in remarkable details.
-For example these piecharts show appoarches developers use when trying to find the most suitable new technology:
+For example, these piecharts show approaches developers use when trying to find the most suitable new technologies:

 ![high influence developers piechart](images/high_pie.png)